Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 1. Reset Kubernetes on each master and worker node.

+   This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`.

-    ***NOTE:*** Our recommended order is to do this first on the workers, then on the master nodes.
+   **NOTE:** The recommended order is to do this on the worker nodes, and then the master nodes.

     1. For each worker node, run the following:

         ```bash
-        ncn-w# kubeadm reset --force
+        ncn-mw# kubeadm reset --force
         ```

     1. List any containers running in `containerd`.